wp-plugins/microblog-poster/readme.txt

 === Microblog Poster ===
 Contributors: cybperic
-Tags: microblogging, bookmarking, bookmark, auto post, cross-post, cross post, auto submit, auto update, social, social networks, twitter, facebook, delicious, plurk, friendfeed, identica, automatic, links, backlinks, shortcodes
+Tags: microblogging, bookmarking, bookmarks, auto post, auto publish, social signals, cross-post, cross post, auto submit, auto update, social, social networks, social media, twitter, facebook, delicious, diigo, plurk, friendfeed, identica, automatic, automation, links, backlinks, auto update status, social media auto publish, social network auto publish, post to twitter, post to facebook
 Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.5.2
-Stable tag: 1.2.4
+Stable tag: 1.2.7

 Automatically publishes your new blog content to Social Networks.
-Auto-updates Twitter, Facebook, Plurk, Identica, Delicious..
+Auto-updates Twitter, Facebook, Linkedin, Plurk, Diigo, Delicious..

 == Description ==

-**Automatically updates your microblogs and bookmarking profiles** with 'blogpost title + shortened backlink' of your new blogpost.
-PHP 5 required.
+**Auto updates your social media accounts/profiles** on each new blog post with a formatted message with backlink.

-You only have to configure your social network accounts. **Multiple Accounts per site supported.**
+You only have to configure your social network accounts. **Multiple Accounts per social site supported.**
+Possibility to nicely format the update message per account, **shortcodes supported**.

+**Logs are generated** on new blog post for each configured social network account.
+Easily follow the automated sharing process from **MicroblogPoster**'s logs section and debug your configuration if needed.

-**Currently supported microblogging/bookmarking sites**
+**Currently supported social media sites**

-* twitter.com - Auto tweets backlink of new blogpost.
+* twitter.com - Auto tweet backlink of new blogpost.
-* facebook.com - Auto updates your status.
+* facebook.com - Auto publish to profile wall.
-* plurk.com - Auto posts new plurk.
+* plurk.com - Auto post new plurk.
-* identi.ca - Auto submits new message.
+* identi.ca - Auto publish new message.
-* delicious.com - Auto submits bookmark of your blogpost to your account.
+* delicious.com - Auto submit bookmark of your blogpost to your account.
-* friendfeed.com - Auto updates your status.
+* friendfeed.com - Auto update your status.
+* diigo.com - Auto submit bookmark of your new blogpost.
+* linkedin.com - Auto publish to profile wall

+Please visit **MicroblogPoster**'s [website](http://efficientscripts.com/microblogposter "MicroblogPoster's website").

 The idea behind **MicroblogPoster** is to promote your wordpress blog and reach more people through social networks.
+There's general agreement in the SEO community that social signals strengthen your blog's page rank and authority.
 **MicroblogPoster** is simply an intermediary between your blog and your own social network accounts.
 You'll never see "posted by MicroblogPoster" in your updates, you'll see "posted by your own App name" or simply "by API".

+**MicroblogPoster** in few words:

+- Auto publish your new blog content
+- Sends out social signals and auto share to social media accounts
+- Social signals and backlinks auto generator
+- Cross post to facebook , twitter and more
+- Auto publish to social networks accounts

 == Screenshots ==

+1. MicroblogPoster Options page, General Section.

-1. MicroblogPoster Options page, Social Network Accounts.
+2. MicroblogPoster Options page, Social Network Accounts.

-2. MicroblogPoster Options page, General section.
+3. MicroblogPoster Options page, Logs Section.

 == Changelog ==

+= 1.2.7 (28-06-2013) =
+- linkedin.com is now supported.
+- facebook posting improvements (text only or share a link).
+- Added possibility to post featured image (facebook and linkedin cross posting).
+- Logging failed authorizations to help debugging.

+= 1.2.61 (12-06-2013) =
+- Urgent twitter api fix

+= 1.2.6 (02-06-2013) =
+- diigo.com is now supported
+- Added possibility to cross-post on new page creation.
+- General options layout improvements + added options for page cross posting.

+= 1.2.5 (12-05-2013) =
+- Logs are now generated for each new blog post per social account.
+- Tabified the plugin settings page, added logs section.
+- Added option for default post update behavior.
+- Facebook account authorization process improved.
+- Fixed several small bugs.

 = 1.2.4 (28-04-2013) =
 - Possibility to format the message that's posted, shortcodes support.